-THRESHOLD MITIGATION MEASURES (MM) Responsible Party Monitoring Party IMPLEMENTATION Stage LEVEL OF SIGNIFICANCE activities that begin work on the Project following the initial Training must take the Cultural Sensitivity Training prior to beginning work and the Project archaeologist and Consulting Tribe(s) shall make themselves available to provide the training on an as-needed basis; and c) The protocols and stipulations that the contractor, City, Consulting Tribe(s) and Project archaeologist will follow in the event of inadvertent cultural resources discoveries, including any newly discovered cultural resource deposits that shall be subject to a cultural resources evaluation.
+THRESHOLD MITIGATION MEASURES (MM) RESPONSIBLE PARTY MONITORING PARTY IMPLEMENTATION STAGE LEVEL OF SIGNIFICANCE activities that begin work on the Project following the initial Training must take the Cultural Sensitivity Training prior to beginning work and the Project archaeologist and Consulting Tribe(s) shall make themselves available to provide the training on an as-needed basis; and c) The protocols and stipulations that the contractor, City, Consulting Tribe(s) and Project archaeologist will follow in the event of inadvertent cultural resources discoveries, including any newly discovered cultural resource deposits that shall be subject to a cultural resources evaluation.
 MM 4.4-5 Prior to the issuance of a grading permit, the Developer shall secure agreements with the Consulting Native American Tribes for tribal monitoring.
 The Developer is also required to provide a minimum of 30 days advance notice to the tribes of all mass grading and trenching activities.
 The Native American Tribal Representatives shall have the authority to temporarily halt and redirect earth moving activities in the affected area in the event that suspected archaeological resources are unearthed.
-If the Native American Tribal Representatives suspect that an archaeological resource may have been unearthed, the Project Archaeologist or the Tribal Representatives shall immediately redirect grading operations in a 100-foot radius around the find to allow identification with the Native American Project Applicant City of Moreno Valley Planning Division Prior to the issuance of a grading permit SIGNIFICANCE Tribal Representatives, the Project Archaeologist shall evaluate the suspected resource and make a determination of significance pursuant to California Public Resources Code Section 21083.2.
-MM 4.4-6 In the event that Native American cultural resources are discovered during the course of grading (inadvertent discoveries), the following procedures shall be carried out for final disposition of the discoveries: Landowner; Project Archaeologist City of Moreno Valley Planning Division In the event that Native American cultural resources are discovered during grading operations a) One or more of the following treatments, in order of preference, shall be employed with the
+If the Native American Tribal Representatives suspect that an archaeological resource may have been unearthed, the Project Archaeologist or the Tribal Representatives shall immediately redirect grading operations in a 100-foot radius around the find to allow identification and evaluation of the suspected resource.
+In consultation with the Native American Tribal Representatives, the Project Archaeologist shall evaluate the suspected resource and make a Project Applicant City of Moreno Valley Planning Division Prior to the issuance of a grading permit determination of significance pursuant to California Public Resources Code Section 21083.2.
+MM 4.4-6 In the event that Native American cultural resources are discovered during the course of grading (inadvertent discoveries), the following procedures shall be carried out for final disposition of the discoveries: a) One or more of the following treatments, in Landowner; Project Archaeologist City of Moreno Valley Planning Division In the event that Native American cultural resources are discovered during grading operations